Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 snippet: heartbeatsIntervalConfig

 Where the value is convertible to a `TimeSpan` value.
-In the above sample you are setting the endpoint heartbeat interval to 30 seconds.
+The above sample is setting the endpoint heartbeat interval to 30 seconds.

 When configuring heartbeat interval, make sure Service Control setting [`HeartbeatGracePeriod`](/servicecontrol/creating-config-file.md#configuration-options-servicecontrol-heartbeatgraceperiod) is greater than the heartbeat interval.